What to Do at Disney World Over Easter Weekend: Parades, Treats, and Bunny Magic

 The Grand Cottage at Disney’s Grand Floridian

 One of the sweetest surprises during the Easter season is The Grand Cottage at Disney’s Grand Floridian Resort & Spa.
-Set up in the resort’s elegant lobby, this charming pop-up shop looks like a life-sized storybook cottage and sells seasonal Easter treats made by Disney pastry chefs.
+Set up right inside the resort’s elegant lobby, this charming pop up shop looks like a life sized storybook cottage and sells seasonal Easter treats made by Disney pastry chefs.
+It is truly one of those details that makes you stop in your tracks.
+The pastel decor, oversized chocolate displays, and delicate sugar flowers make it feel like you stepped into a springtime fairytale.

 In 2023, we picked up: